HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/install/kubernetes_deployment/preparation/optional_tasks/optional_imagepullsecrets.md

     - name: "dx-harbor"
 ```

-You deployment can now directly pull the container images from the HCL Harbor container registry.
+Your deployment can now directly pull the container images from the HCL Harbor container registry.
 -->